SJECollins/ci-pp1-hoggy-hospital/README.md

 ### Buttons and Links
 - Links in the header and footer were styled white with a green fade-in transition to provide feedback to the user when they were interacting with the links.
-- Inline links and buttons were styled similarly to each other.
+- Inline links and "buttons" were styled similarly to each other.
 It was decided on a dark red colour to style both so as not to confuse the user.
 The colour was chosen as it was easily readable without being too distracting.
 Inline links were given an increase in font weight to stand out further from surrounding text.
-CTA buttons and the submit button on the contact form were styled with white text on the dark red.
+CTA links and the submit button on the contact form were styled with white text on the dark red.
 This inverts when hovered over to provide feedback to the user that they are about to interact with an element.

 ### Wireframes
 Wireframes were created in Balsamiq.